Skip to main content

 How Strong Is the Demand for NPs?

 This demand is driven in part by population growth and aging.
 A projected physician shortage also explains the demand for FNPs.
-According to the Health Resources and Services Administration (HRSA), 37 states will face a primary care physician shortage by 2025.
-FNPs can help fill this urgent need for primary care.
+According to the Health Resources and Services Administration (HRSA), the U.S. continues to face significant shortages of primary care providers.
+As of 2025, there are more than 8,400 primary care Health Professional Shortage Areas (HPSAs) across the country, underscoring the urgent need for primary care providers such as FNPs.

 How Do Salaries for FNPs Compare?